incountry/sdk-java/README.md

    private String clientSecret;
    /** Required when using API key authorization, or as environment variable */ private String apiKey;
    /** Optional.
-Defines custom API URL.
-Can also be set up using environment variable INC_ENDPOINT */ private String endPoint;
+Defines custom API URL, can also be set via INC_ENDPOINT */ private String endPoint;
    /** Instance of SecretKeyAccessor class.
 Used to fetch encryption secret */ private SecretKeyAccessor secretKeyAccessor;